Create a BankingBot with English and Spanish support in the Amazon Lex V2 console

 With Amazon Lex V2 console and revised APIs, you can expedite building virtual agents, conversational IVR systems, self-service chatbots, or informational bots.

-Some of the key reasons to use Amazon Lex V2 console and API for your banking bot application are:
+Key reasons to use Amazon Lex V2 console and API for your application include:

 - Simplified information architecture (IA): Amazon Lex V2 console and APIs follow a simplified information architecture (IA) where intent and slot types are scoped to a specific language.
 Versioning is performed at the bot level so that resources such as intents and slot types don’t have to be versioned individually.